*Updated: November 18th, 2020*

-Sic Bo is a dice game that was played in ancient China before the invention of paper 1,900 years ago, and it’s still played more or less in the same form today.
-Then the money changed hands during the game based on the throwing of bricks with painted sides in dark alleys, and now it’s based on the virtual dice rolls on an iPad.
+Originating in ancient China before the invention of paper 1,900 years ago, Sic Bo is still basically played in the same form today.
+Back then, money changed hands based on throwing bricks with painted sides in dark alleys instead of on electronic screens.

-Sic Bo is played with three dice and a game table, and wagers are made before the dice are shaken and rolled.
-The bets are then resolved and a new game starts.
-Unlike the other dice game in a casino, Craps, there is no objective sought in any roll of the dice – it is simply a game of random chance.
+Sic Bo is played with three dice and a table, with action placed before the ivory is shaken and rolled.
+Wagers are then resolved and a new round commences.
+Unlike another dice-based game, craps, there is no strategy required as success simply is a matter of random chance.

-- Big: The total of the three dice will show between 11 and 17 without a triple.
+- Big: Total of dice will equal between 11 and 17 without a triple.

-- Small: The total of the three dice will show between 4 and 10 without a triple.
+- Small: Total of dice will equal between 4 and 10 without a triple.

-- Odd: The total will be an odd number not being a triple.
+- Odd: Total will be an odd number, not being a triple.

-- Even: The total will be an even number not being a triple.
+- Even: Total will be an even number, not being a triple.

-All of these wagers are even money bets and carry a house edge of 2.8%.
-There are many more possibilities, and you can wager on any combination of the numbers that are possible by combining three dice: specific triples, specific doubles, specific combinations, specific numbers and more.
-All of these probabilities are paid at higher odds with more benefit to the house, with some of the wagers resulting in a steep house edge of over 30%.
+All options pay even money and carry a House edge of 2.8%.
+Many more opportunities exist and it’s possible to get down on any grouping of numbers by combining three dice such as specific triples, doubles, combinations, values and others.
+Remember, these probabilities are paid at higher odds, meaning added benefit to operators with some wagers yielding a steep edge of over 30%.

 How to Play

-Each roll of the dice is a completely independent event having no relevance to past results.
-The only strategy to employ concerns your bankroll and how you manage it.
-Long sessions at the Sic Bo table will suggest playing the even money, low house edge bets.
-If you’re looking to bet a little to win a lot and move on, then a few plays on the long shot triples and other combinations are the way to go.
+Each dice toss is a completely independent event with no relevance to past results so the only real strategy to employ concerns bankroll management.
+During extended sessions play even money, low House edge options.
+If looking to risk a little to win a lot, consider long shot triples and other combinations.